-I remember walking to the Library at UVM later that week and e-mailing Ken Ravizza at his Cal State Fullerton office, hoping to pursue a master’s degree in sport psychology while volunteering with the Titan Baseball program, since at that point in my life I wanted to be a baseball coach.
+I immediately emailed Ken Ravizza at his Cal State Fullerton office, hoping to pursue a master’s degree in sport psychology while volunteering with the Titan Baseball program, since at that point in my life I wanted to be a baseball coach.

 I remember going for walks with him at the ocean near his home in Redondo Beach, California.
 And I remember driving out to his house as a graduate student from 2001-2003 and picking weeds in the garden as he talked about the mental game.